git-jamil/devxhub_python/docs/index.rst

-.. devxhub_python documentation master file, created by sphinx-quickstart on Thu Jul 11 11:31:49 2013.
+.. devxhub_python documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.